Wellesley welcomes new Mastercard Foundation Scholars

 Nomaqhawe “Gwen” Ncube ’19, envisions herself as a vocal proponent of educational access in Zimbabwe, particularly for girls, and an advocate for women’s rights

 Nomaqhawe “Gwen” Ncube ’19, who attended Mpopoma High School in Bulawayo, Zimbabwe, excelled in science, in part because she enjoyed proving her teachers wrong.
 As a result, she is a success in a traditionally male-dominated field.
 What started out as a practical reason has become a true passion for Gwen, and she looks forward to studying science in conjunction with social sciences in preparation for returning to Zimbabwe to improve the lives of her countrymen.
 She envisions herself as a vocal proponent of educational access in Zimbabwe, particularly for girls, and an advocate for women’s rights.

-Christine Rubera ’19 is a Rwandan citizen who graduated from the Kenya High School in Nairobi.
+Halle Rubera ’19 is a Rwandan citizen who graduated from the Kenya High School in Nairobi.
 She led several debate teams to the national championship and speaks five languages including English, French, Swahili and the native language of Kinyarwanda.
-After college graduation, Christine dreams of returning to Rwanda and combining her interests in computer science and international relations to innovate the Rwandan education system.
-One of her specific goals is to create a computer application that can provide Rwandan students with high-quality English language instruction—something that most Rwandan public school children lack today.
+After college graduation, Halle dreams of combining her interests in computer science and international relations.
+She’s also interested in social justice.
+One of her goals is to create computer applications that can provide students with high-quality learning—something that would benefit schoolchildren in many parts of Africa today.